VoronDesign/VoronUsers/printer_mods/LoganFraser/HorseshoeSpoolHolder/readme.md

 To mount the bearings securely, print the ShortPlasticBolt(3x) instead and use a m3-8mm PH or SH bolt to secure the pin in place.

 ![External Spool](ES.png)

+Please provide feedback for issues/suggestions to #Logan2225 on VoronDesign Discord.
+Thanks!